-The pollonary solea of back tracking is to cut of a branch of the problem's state-space tree as soon as we can deduce that it cannot lead to a solution.
-Here, we will discuss three problems -
+The presence of the tracking it to cut eff a branch of the problem's state-space tree as soon as we can deduce that it cannot lead to a solution.
+Here, we will deduce that it cannot lead to a solution.